 The ingenuity is evident from frame one, in which a snowed-out car window uses its wipers to slowly rub out each ensuing title card.
 It’s a slow, oddly beautiful prologue to an electrifying character study.
 What’s more, it sets an essential precedent, namely the fact that there are only three fields of view on THE ROAD MOVIE: the street, the window, and the people in the car.
 It’s completely understandable to go into THE ROAD MOVIE expecting a 67-minute montage of high voltage accidents, and although Kalashnikov certainly delivers on this front, his film is far more concerned with the before and after.
 Any veteran LiveLeak viewer knows that THE ROAD MOVIE doesn’t necessarily present the world’s worst car crashes, but much rather the most interesting sights and sounds of the Russian landscape.
 We really get to know the inhabitants of our vehicles, even if we never see their faces.
 It’s a film that finds its footing in each nihilistic, fearful, or unfathomably calm dialogue preceding or ensuing a cataclysmic accident.

 At the end of the day, there is an essential meta framework that must be considered in THE ROAD MOVIE: the camera.
 Russian dash cams are somewhat of a worldly phenomena, an invention birthed in response to the country’s rampant police corruption.
 It’s a rather populist tool, a means of holding authorities accountable for their actions.
+Dash cams have become increasingly popular so it is important that you find what you need to know about dash cams in case of any incidents that happen on the road.
 Ironically, it tips the concept of the surveillance state on its head: people filming one another in constant fear that their neighbor may try and harm them.
 It’s something that becomes devastatingly prescient when THE ROAD MOVIE cuts to a clip of a couple being harassed by two vans full of angry security guards; naturally, once the guards are made aware of the dash cam, they retreat.
 It’s moments like these that shape THE ROAD MOVIE.
 We aren’t here to empathize with a single character, we’re here to quantify how differently a populous values their cars, their lives, and their security.